Deconvolution on graphs via linear programming: Introduction

 \section{Introduction}

 Sparse recovery is generally understood as the identification of individual terms in a linear combination of vectors from a dictionary.
 A main challenge is to establish an accurate estimate of these terms even if one observes only a noisy version of a low-dimensional projection of the given linear combination.
 Under the theme of ``compressed sensing off the grid'' or ``superresolution'', this type of task has been accomplished for identifying superpositions of sinusoids \cite{Tang} or finitely supported measures from lowest Fourier coefficients \cite{Candgrand}.
 In yet another work, these ideas were developed in the setting of Hilbert spaces with reproducing kernels \cite{BodmannKutyniokFlinth} or in spline-type spaces \cite{Unser:2021}.
-Here, we choose an application to graph signal processing \cite{MR3038378,MR3225164}, where ideas from harmonic analysis are realized in a less structured setting given by discrete geometries.
-In a few papers, the idea of sampling a function and finding an accurate approximation is developed, mostly for a class of smooth functions, see \cite{MR2737764,MR3385544,MR3747603,MR3841742}.
-Here, we focus on the recovery of sparse functions, whose support is small, of which only a smoothed version is observed.
-A main insight in this paper is that even in the discrete setting of graphs, techniques from reproducing kernel spaces are useful.
+In the present paper, we choose an application to graph signal processing \cite{MR3038378,MR3225164}, where ideas from harmonic analysis are realized in a less structured setting given by discrete geometries.
+In a few papers, the idea of sampling a function and finding an accurate approximation has been developed, mostly for a class of smooth functions, see \cite{MR2737764,MR3385544,MR3747603,MR3841742}.
+Here, we focus on the recovery of a sparse function, whose support is a small fraction of the graph, when only a smoothed version of the function is observed.
+The smoothing replaces any function supported in one point by a heat kernel centered at this point, with a given time parameter.
+The time parameter can be fixed, independent of the point of support, or vary across the graph.
+A main insight in this paper is that dual certificates or approximate dual certificates are helpful to establish a domain for the time parameter and a range of support patterns that permit sparse recovery.